 Dr. Madeleine Cunningham is an internationally recognized leader in Neuropsychiatric Disorders research and other infection-induced autoimmune disorders.
 For more than a decade, Dr. Cunningham and her team at the University of Oklahoma Health Sciences Center laboratory have been researching and developing a panel of tests that would assist physicians in diagnosing Neuropsychiatric Disorders.

-The purpose of the Cunningham Panel™ is to provide laboratory results to physicians as an aid in their diagnosis of Neuropsychiatric Disorders.
-This panel measures the level of circulating antibodies directed against antigens concentrated in the brain, and measures the ability of these and other autoantibodies to increase the activity of an enzyme (CaMKII) that upregulates neurotransmitters in the brain.
+The purpose of the Cunningham Panel™ is to provide laboratory results that assist physicians in diagnosing infection-induced autoimmune neuropsychiatric disorders.
+The panel measures the level of circulating antibodies directed against antigens concentrated in the brain, and measures the ability of these and other autoantibodies to increase the activity of an enzyme (CaMKII) that upregulates neurotransmitters in the brain.

 The panel consists of five tests.
 Four of these tests provide results that are expressed as a titer, or final dilution, at which an endpoint reaction was observed on an Enzyme-Linked Immunosorbent Assay (ELISA) format.
 These tests measure circulating levels of autoantibodies directed against specific neuronal antigens, including: Dopamine D1 receptor (DRD1), Dopamine D2L receptor (DRD2L), Lysoganglioside GM1, and Tubulin.
 Autoimmune antibodies that bind to these targets may interfere or potentially lead to a blocking or stimulation of the function of these antigen.
 This, in turn, may trigger movement and neuropsychiatric disorders, along with OCD and abnormal neurologic behavior.